-A few common tips for both men and women to follow to prevent UTIs are:
+A few common tips to prevent UTIs are:

 A 'front to back' method of cleaning up after passing stools will avoid the bacteria from the rectum getting access to your bladder.
 It would be prudent not to use toilet paper twice.

-The longer urine lies stagnant in your bladder, the better it is for bacterial growth.
+The longer urine lies stagnant in your bladder, the more are the chances of bacterial growth.
 On the other hand, passing urine, every few minutes is also impractical.
-A golden rule is to not suppress the urge to pass urine.
-Urinating once every 2-3 hours during the day should be a reasonable frequency.

-Diabetics are one of the groups worst affected by UTIs.
 The infections can be severe and sometimes life-threatening in this particular group.
-Uncontrolled blood sugar levels over long periods increase the risk of such infections.
 Meticulous attention to good blood sugar control should decrease the risk significantly.

 Certain tips that women must exclusively follow to prevent UTIs are: